ziyaoma1/ecommercescraping/README.md

 * **Compute Overhead:** Playwright is resource-intensive.
 Running this linearly on a single thread is bottlenecked by DOM rendering times.
 * **IP Blocking:** The current prototype uses a simple exponential backoff.
 It does not implement proxy rotation or complex fingerprinting, meaning a full-site crawl from a single residential IP would likely be rate-limited eventually.
 * **Alternative products and unit / pack size extraction:** I did not extract alternative products since there were no alternative products on the Product Page.
 I also chose not to extract Unit Type/ Pack Size as I believe that it is similar to specifications.
 It could be a good use of LLMs to find alternative products and decide whether something belongs in specifications or unit/pack sizes, but I do not have access to a free source of tokens at the moment, so I refrained from implementing such features.
+* **Product Changes:** Currently there is no feature to check for changes within product pages, like price changes.
+The only way to check is to rerun everything by deleting the data and running the entire program again.

 ## Failure Handling